location - Former Licorice Factory, Brunswick, Australia

 Ultimately, the project aims to become a catalyst, to utilise these sites for cultural outcomes rather than solely economic investments.

-Amy is recipient of the Marten Bequest 2020 for her ongoing project titled ‘The City Shaped’.
+Amy was a recipient of the Marten Bequest 2020 for her ongoing project titled ‘The City Shaped’.